You’re just saying that because you’re a…: Demographics as defeater

 Atheist: You’re just saying that because these are the religious beliefs of your parents.

-Science sceptic: You’re just saying that because that’s the scientific orthodoxy – an orthodoxy that just so happens to say whatever Big Pharma likes.
+Science skeptic: You’re just saying that because that’s the scientific orthadoxy – an orthadoxy that just so happens to say whatever Big Pharma likes.

 Crudely, we might consider these accusations of bias (they aren’t), and sentiments like these are common in argument.
 What do they mean, and are they a worthwhile argumentative strategy?

 However, there is another, more logically polite way of understanding these arguments.
-They suggest that the demography of the belief in question implies that it is not reached through rightly-guided faculties.[ref]
-Proper functionalism, reliable process, or whatever else.
-We can be ecumenical of what exactly you need to be justified in your beliefs: nothing turns on particular views here.[/ref] So, although someone is a generally reasonable and reflective believer, in this case it’s reasonable to think that they’ve been misled by some irrational factors into the beliefs they hold.
+They suggest that the demography of the belief in question implies that it is not reached through rightly-guided faculties.2 So, although someone is a generally reasonable and reflective believer, in this case it’s reasonable to think that they’ve been misled by some sub-rational factors into the beliefs they hold.
 That’s because these factors are the best explanation for the beliefs of the group to which they belong.

 Patterns of warrant

-Humans often believe things for other reasons than careful enquiry.
+Humans, being less than perfectly rational creatures, believe things for other reasons than careful enquiry.
 They might do it to fit in, to massage their egos, or have been indoctrinated or ‘brain-washed’.
 The sorts of people who come to given beliefs will vary depending on the route taken.
-So one can ‘infer’ back from the demographics of belief to its aetiology.
+So one can ‘infer’ back from the demographics of belief to it’s aetiology.

-So here are some features of the patterns of beliefs formed through rightly guided faculties:
+So here are some (non-exhaustive) features of the patterns of beliefs formed through rightly guided faculties:

 Ceritus paribus popular beliefs, beliefs held by relevant experts, and beliefs held by smart people are more likely to be formed (or can be formed) by rightly guided faculties.
 What about poorly reasoned beliefs?